openharmony/docs/en/application-dev/reference/apis/js-apis-testRunner.md

 # TestRunner

+The **TestRunner** module provides a test framework.
+You can use the APIs of this module to prepare the unit test environment and run test cases.

+To implement your own unit test framework, extend this class and override its APIs.

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.